Gwin Oaks Elementary School

-Since its openign, there have been seven principals at Gwin Oaks.
+Since its opening, there have been seven principals at Gwin Oaks.
 Mrs. Maxine Rithmire opened the school in 1976.
-Dr. Beverly Dryden served as principal from 1978- 1989.
-Mrs. Lyn Burdette-Evans was principal from 1989- 2002.
-Then Mrs. Jean Loethen-Payne became principal in January 2003-June 2006.
+Dr. Beverly Dryden served as principal from 1978-1989.
+Mrs. Lyn Burdette-Evans was principal from 1989-2002.
+Then Mrs. Jean Loethen-Payne became principal in January 2003, serving until June 2006.
 She was followed by Mrs. Peggy Goodman who served from July 2006-2012.
 She was followed by Dr. Tonya Burnley who served as the school’s principal until she transferred to another principal post in 2017.
 In July of 2017, Dr. Craig Barlow, a long-time GCPS administrator, became the proud principal of Gwin Oaks.

 Through the years Gwin Oaks has received numerous awards.
-In 1984 and again in 1989 Gwin Oaks was presented with the Georgia School of Excellence Award.
+In 1984, and again in 1989, Gwin Oaks was presented with the Georgia School of Excellence Award.
 The Georgia School Bell Award was received in 1985.
-In 2005 the school was the recipient of the Georgia Silver Award for the highest percentage of students at the meeting and exceeding standard on the Georgia CRCT Assessment.
-During the years of the No Child Left Behind Law, Gwin Oaks achieved adequately yearly progress and made great strides in closing the achievement gap between the student subgroups.
+In 2005, the school was named a Georgia Silver Award honoree for its high percentage of students meeting and exceeding the standard on the Georgia CRCT Assessment.
+During the years of the No Child Left Behind Law, Gwin Oaks achieved adequate yearly progress and made great strides in closing the achievement gap between its student subgroups.
 The school continues to take accountability seriously and works to provide all students a quality and effective education.

 The culture of Gwin Oaks is reflected in the traditions of the school.
 There is a sense of community and great pride.
-The focus of the school is on teaching and learning with the emphasis on student learning.
+The focus of the school is on teaching and learning with an emphasis on student learning.
 Students are honored for their citizenship and academic achievements.
-The citizenship awards were established by Dr. Beverly Dryden in 1980 and continue to be presented to the students.
-Other awards earned by Gwin Oaks students include the Principal’s Award, which is presented to students who cooperate with teachers and students; the Extra Effort Award, presented to students who put forth extra effort with their academics and/or behavior.
 There also are two academic awards: The Principal’s Honor Roll for students earning all A’s and the A/B Honor Roll for students who earn A’s and B’s.

 A key to the success of Gwin Oaks’ students is involvement.
-We are proud to have students participating in the following clubs or enrichment programs: Environmental Club, Robotics, Witzzle Pro Math, Cover 2 Cover Book Club, Photography, Continental Mathematics League, Science Fair, Chorus/Drama, Talent Show, Running Club, Art Club, Yearbook, Jump Rope, Yoga, Minecraft, and Student Council.
+We are proud to have students participating in the following clubs or enrichment programs: Environmental Club, Robotics, Witzzle Pro Math, Cover 2 Cover Book Club, Science Fair, Chorus/Drama, Talent Show, Running Club, Art Club, Yearbook, Jump Rope, Maker Club, and Student Council.